 County Committee Members

-The main responsibility of a county committee member is casting a vote for officers of the county committee, including chair person, secretary, treasurer, first vice chair person, vice chair persons and sergeant at arms, and to vote on any resolutions proposed by the county committee.
+The main responsibility of a county committee member is casting a vote for officers of the county committee; including chairperson, secretary, treasurer, first vice chairperson, vice chairs, and sergeant at arms, which occurs every two years.
+The County Committee also meets at least once each year to discuss Party business and consider any proposed resolutions.
 If a vacancy occurs in the State Assembly, State Senate, or Congress, county committee members in that district may be convened to vote on selecting the Democratic Party’s nominee if a special election is called to fill that vacancy.
-The slate that is selected and voted upon by the county committee members then must run their own successful elections in order to win their office seat in the upcoming election.